(Recipe is by Tia Mowry and can be found at the Cooking Channel site here.)

 5. Finally cook your egg to your liking.
 For a sunny side up egg (to get that runny yoke), cook on low for several minutes until the whites are totally cooked.

-6. Put the quinoa bowl together by adding a cup of the quinoa, a quarter of the mushrooms, kale chips, and top with the egg.
+6. Put the quinoa bowl together by adding a cup of the quinoa, a quarter of the mushrooms, kale chips, and then top with the egg.
 Then add hot sauce and shaved Parmesan for garnish and enjoy!!